 Graduate special students must satisfy course prerequisites and obtain permission prior to completing course registration.
 Enrollment in certain graduate courses is limited to degree-seeking students.

 Admission as a graduate special student neither implies nor guarantees subsequent admission to any program at Gallaudet University.
 Interested students should check with the graduate program coordinator/director to determine whether courses taken as a graduate special student will be acceptable for the program and to learn about limits on the credits that can be applied to a degree program.

-Typically, graduate special students are not eligible for financial support from Gallaudet University.
-However, Gallaudet employees may qualify for a tuition waiver.
+Graduate special students do not qualify for federal financial aid and typically are not eligible for financial support from Gallaudet University.
+However, Gallaudet employees and their eligible family members may qualify for the tuition waiver program.

 Gallaudet's International Special Student Program (ISSP) is offered to non-U.S. residents as a way to visit and study, without committing to a degree program.

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.

 Copyright © 2021 Gallaudet University.
 All rights reserved.

 800 Florida Avenue NE Washington, D.C.
 20002